Emma Hwang

-Emma Y. Hwang (born Yu-liang Hwang on July 21, 1970) is a scientist with Wyle Laboratories.
+Emma Y. Hwang (born Yu-liang Hwang on July 21, 1970) is a Taiwanese-American researcher with Wyle Laboratories.
 She served as an aquanaut on the NASA Extreme Environment Mission Operations 5 (NEEMO 5) crew in June 2003.

-Early life
+Early life and education

 Yu-liang Hwang was born in southern Taiwan.
 After joining her family on the West Coast of the United States at the age of two, she was dubbed Emma.
 Most of her early education occurred in central and southeast Texas, and she graduated from Ball High School in Galveston.
 Growing up along the Texas Gulf Coast initiated her interest in the space program (though she was born a year and a day late for the first Apollo Moon landing).

-Educational background

-Hwang received her bachelor’s degree in biomedical engineering at Boston University in Boston, Massachusetts.
+Hwang received her bachelor's degree in biomedical engineering at Boston University in Boston, Massachusetts.
 During her junior year, she took a year-and-a-half cooperative study opportunity with Lockheed Missiles and Space Company in Houston, Texas.
-While in Boston, Hwang first became interested in scuba diving, stemming from her fascination with Jacques Cousteau’s work.
+While in Boston, Hwang first became interested in scuba diving, stemming from her fascination with Jacques Cousteau's work.
 However, she did not pursue training at that time due to lack of resources and the mostly cold environment in Boston.
 Hwang moved to Ann Arbor, Michigan to attend graduate school at the University of Michigan where she earned two master's degrees, in biomedical engineering and electrical engineering systems.
 While in graduate school, she took a detour from her studies and became a teacher in the martial arts of Aikido and Iaido.
 After several more years, she finally earned her Ph.D. in biomedical engineering from the University of Michigan.
 In graduate school, she researched and developed new medical techniques using ultrasound.